theapache64/theapache64.github.io/src/content/blog/google-sheet-as-remote-config-for-microcontrollers.md

 ## 🦶🏼🦶🏼 Step 2: Write config class

-then I used Google Sheet's "auth free CSV endpoint" to download the values as key-value pairs.
+Then I wrote a `Config` class that uses Google Sheet's "auth free CSV endpoint" to download the values as key-value pairs.
 The only requirement is that your sheet has to be publicly readable.

 ```c++
 #include <ESP8266WiFi.h>